Raven-DOS/personal-website/content/authors/admin/_index.md

       institution: The University of New Mexico
       year: 2022
 superuser: true
-status:
+# status:
-  icon: ☕️
+#  icon: ☕️
-last_name: Wu
+last_name: Otero-Symphony
 highlight_name: true
-first_name: Alice
+first_name: Raven Delfina
-email: ""
+email: "ravenotero@unmalumni.com"
 ---
-Raven Delfina Otero-Symphony is an incoming graduate student at the International Space University.
-Her research interests include statistical methods, climatology, community health, traditional knowledge, ---
+Raven Delfina Otero-Symphony is an incoming graduate student at the International Space University and first-generation graduate of The University of New Mexico.
+Her professional work experience and research interests are an interdisciplinary weaving of her rigorous and creative ability to explore, innovate, and perservere in the face of challenge, injustice, and tribulation.
 {style="text-align: justify;"}